marjue12255/Copy2AmigaClip/README.md

 ![alt text](image.png)
 ### Linux
-ToDo, but mainly the same as on Mac.
+ToDo.
 I have not tested it yet!

+At least install these packages (Debian distros) for thy Python version.

+    apt install xclip
+    apt install xsel
+    apt install python3-qtpy
+    apt install python3-pyperclip

+In the Shell version you must change pbpaste to xsel or xclip.
 ### Windows
-ToDo, but mainly the same as on Mac.
-Obviously you can't use the shell version there.
+ToDo.
 I have not tested it yet!
 ## Usage
 Simple!
 Just press the keyboard shortcut you have configured.
 Your keyboard tool should then start the script.
 ## Debug